 It was opened to the public as a museum in 1952, on what would be his 100th birthday.
 If you're hoping to get a real insight into Gaudí's life and work, a trip to the Gaudí House Museum is well worth your time.

 Note: An entrance to Park Güell is not required to visit the house, but while you're in the area, definitely consider visiting the Monumental Zone.
-The Gaudí House Museum is at walking distance from this stunningly beautiful and fanciful park.
+The Gaudí House Museum is within walking distance from this beautiful park.

 - Entrance to the Gaudí House Museum

 - April and May: 10:00 - 20:00

 - 25-26 December and 1, 6 January: 10:00 - 14:00

 Groups of more than nine people aren't allowed in.